broadinstitute/warp/website/docs/documentation/Pipelines/Illumina_Genotyping_Arrays_Pipeline/Illumina_genotyping_array_spec.md

 - SOURCE - Probe source as annotated in the Illumina manifest
 - refSNP - dbSNP rsId for this probe

-The remaining fields describe the cluster definitions provided in the cluster file used for calling the genotype for a SNP.
+The remaining attributes describe the cluster definitions provided in the cluster file used for calling the genotype for a SNP.

 - N_AA - Number of AA calls in training set
 - N_AB - Number of AB calls in training set